ivoberger/ivoberger.com/content/posts/2019-03-01-markdown-styling.md

 title: "Markdown styling"
 description: "Markdown post content stress test.
 See how your post content is being styled with Tailwind CSS."
 date: 2019-02-27 17:54:43
-author: gridsome
-tags: ['markdown', 'design']
+tags: ["markdown", "design"]
 ---

 **Blog posts in Bleda are written using Markdown.
 However, you are free to use HTML inside Markdown, for any elements not covered by the spec.**

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.

 **Haxx0r** ipsum _then_ less spoof ifdef ~~boolean~~ bang injection while it's a _**feature**_.
 Finally back door bit gc client access suitably small values injection protocol ack loop.
 Bang public echo baz server packet sniffer syn cd.

 Frack highjack float buffer [function protocol](https://gridsome.org) I'm compiling.
-Root leet all your base are belong to us char protected ascii *.* regex semaphore root bin ip snarf foo <mark>Linus Torvalds</mark>.
+Root leet all your base are belong to us char protected ascii _._ regex semaphore root bin ip snarf foo <mark>Linus Torvalds</mark>.
 Cache Dennis Ritchie gc `echo endif` script kiddies **public** new tera brute force fork fopen spoof bytes tcp.

 ## Heading 2

 ### Heading 3

 #### Heading 4

 ##### Heading 5

 ###### Heading 6

 Heading 1 is the title of this page.
 You should only use it once in a document.